Nottingham Forest secure romantic return to Premier League

 Nottingham Forest have sealed a romantic return to the Premier League after beating Huddersfield by a single goal in the EFL Championship play-off final at Wembley.

-Levi Colwill's own goal two minutes before the break was the only score of the afternoon and secured promotion for Forest, but Huddersfield were left frustrated as two strong penalty appeals were turned down in the second half.
+Levi Colwill's own goal two minutes before the break was the only score of the afternoon and secured promotion for Forest, but Huddersfield were left frustrated as two strong penalty appeals for Harry Toffolo and Lewis O'Brien were turned down in the second half.

 Victory over Huddersfield (third in the table) sees Forest join Championship winners Fulham and Bournemouth in the Premier League next season.